cathycullen/jma_glue/README.md

 # JMA Glue

-This app is a small glue app that helps connect existing sites like JMA and CareerCheetah to services like Podio and ConstantContact.
+This app is a small glue app that helps connect existing sites like JMA and CareerCheetah to services like Hubspot, Podio and ConstantContact.

 ## Setup the app